zhonghan721/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
 Registered owner does not enter one of the fields
     * 2a1.
-US requests registered owner to fill up all the required fields
+US requests registered owner to fill up all the required fields by showing the expected command format.

       Use case ends.

 * 2b.
 Registered owner types incorrect password or username
     * 2b1.
-US requests registered owner to retype their username or password
+US requests registered owner to retype their username or password.

+      Use case ends.

+* 2c.
+Registered owner types duplicated fields
+    * 2c1.
+US displays an error to registered owner that the field is duplicated.

       Use case ends.